nuttycream/deeznuts/content/projects/omnichicken.md

 extern int set_gpio_pull(int gpio_pin, int pull_level);
 ```

 Now...
-I'm gonna be honest, it currently does not look like above and we
+I'm gonna be honest, it does not complete look like above and we
 currently have some redundant functions like `set_gpio_inp/set_gpio_out`.
 And
-yes, I can probably switch it right now... but I haven't done that here yet, and
+yes, I can probably switch those right now... but I haven't done that here yet,
-only did it for my Rust rewrite.
+and only did it for my [Rust rewrite](https://github.com/nuttycream/pipin).

 In terms of readability, I kinda wish C had the pattern matching Rust had.
 But
 for the sake of not overcomplicating the code, I just wrote some utility